IHE/ITI.MHDS/input/pagecontent/volume-1.md

 The Document Registry SHALL be grouped with an [ATNA Secure Node](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.1) or
 Secure Application:

-- The Document Registry SHALL obtain a Digital Certificate from the HIE-defined Certificate Authority.
+- The Document Registry SHALL obtain a Digital Certificate from the HIE-designated Certificate Authority.
 - The Document Registry SHALL support at least the [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) “STX: TLS 1.2 Floor using BCP195” Option.
 - The Document Registry SHALL allow only authorized access to the protected resources managed by the Document Registry.
 - The Document Registry SHALL record all security relevant events to [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) [Audit Record Repository](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html#9.1.1.3) with the “ATX: FHIR Feed” Option.
 This SHALL include all IHE-defined audit events that are in the control of the Document Registry, including its grouped actors.